mrk-its/can2mqtt/README.md

 ## Hardware requirements
  * Linux box with CAN Bus controller [supported](https://python-can.readthedocs.io/en/stable/interfaces.html) by python-can library
  * ESP32 board flashed with ESPHome firmware and configured [esphome-canopen](https://github.com/mrk-its/esphome-canopen) external component.

+ There is also [esphome-canbus-proxy](https://github.com/mrk-its/esphome-canbus-proxy) project turning ESP32 S3/C3 device into USB-CAN interface, with dedicated python-can driver (it is also possible to install `esphome-canbus-proxy` component on one of existing ESP32 CANOpen nodes).

 ## Software requirements
  * MQTT Broker installed and configured in Home Assistant (with auto-discovery), take a look on [documentation](https://www.home-assistant.io/integrations/mqtt/) for details